js-bits/model/README.md

 - https://medium.com/dailyjs/the-state-of-immutability-169d2cd11310
 - https://stackoverflow.com/questions/1863515/pros-cons-of-immutability-vs-mutability

-But, anyway, you can still make your data deeply immutable with this package and other benefits of (like data validation) at the same time.
+But, anyway, you can still make your data deeply immutable with this package and other benefits (like data validation) at the same time.

 ```javascript
 // Object.freeze({}) vs new Model(immutable)